 Norway in a Nutshell is a prepackaged “tour” that makes it easy for you to travel from Bergen or Oslo to see Norway’s incredible fjords.
 The best fjords are not exactly close to Norway’s most popular cities, and it requires some slightly extensive public transport to get to them.
 It is 100% worth it, but it can also be a bit of a hassle to figure out.

-Norway in a Nutshell makes it easy, as it is a one stop shop for all the public transport tickets you’ll need to see Norway’s best fjords.
+Norway in a Nutshell makes it easy to add the fjords to your Norway itinerary, as it is a one stop shop for all the public transport tickets you’ll need to see Norway’s best fjords.
 They are operated by Fjord Tours, which has been running since 1982.

 It is definitely possible to DIY the tour and buy all the public transport tickets yourself.
 It can also be a lot cheaper to do it yourself!
 But many people prefer the convenience of having all their tickets together in one place and their itinerary pre-planned so that everything is timed just right.